Welcome to Beacon Lee & Ward who specialise in residential letting and property management

 How does the Tenancy end?

-You are asked to leave the property clean and tidy and carry out professional carpet cleaning, when required.
+- You are asked to leave the property clean and tidy and carry out carpet cleaning to a professional standard, when required.